boldlink/support-scripts/scripts/github_actions/dockerfile_variables_validate/README.md

 ```

 ### Usage Example
-To include the Environment Variables Validation Action in your workflow, add it as a step in your workflow file.
+To include the Environment Variables Validation script in your workflow, add it as a step in your workflow file as shown below.
 ```yaml
 name: env variables validate